 Loan Exit Counseling must be completed, even if you plan to return to school in the future.
 See details about completing Loan Exit Counseling requirements.

 Congratulations to the Graduating Class!
 You’ve worked hard, fit in tons of cram sessions, got the degree, and...now what?
 If you’re not entirely sure what to do about money, you’re not alone.
 And that can apply to graduates of any age!
 With this in mind, Inceptia asked bloggers and financial education experts to share some of the great financial advice they’ve learned along the way; you know, what they wish someone had told them after college.
 And they've put it all together for you in a free “Great Advice for Grads 2015” eGuide.
 They’ve got you covered from beginner to advanced topics, with a dash of career advice on the side: Student Loans, Better Credit, Negotiating Salary, Retirement, and more!

 Your loans will enter a grace period.
 This is a period of time when payments are not required on your loan.
 If your leave of absence is longer than your grace period, you will be required to begin repaying your loan.
 See details about the grace period available for each loan program.

 This is a great time to develop a loan repayment strategy.
 You may have questions, such as: Why is it important?
 Where do I begin?
 What is best for my situation?
 The good news is there are many resources available to help you make these important financial decisions and make the most of your grace period!

 Your loan servicer will contact you with information to begin repayment.
 The Brown University Loan Office services Perkins Loans and Institutional Loans.
-The Federal Direct Stafford Loan and PLUS Loan are serviced by a Direct Loan servicing agency.
+The Direct Subsidized, Unsubsidized, and PLUS Loans are serviced by a Direct Loan servicing agency.
 Visit NSLDS to determine which agency services your Federal Direct loan.
 It is your responsibility to keep your address and contact information current with each of your servicers.